Free E-Mail

 The gospel!
 The gospel!
 It is always on Paul's mind.
 It is his theme, his message -- and is so easy for us to dismiss as "old hat."

 It is hard to characterize the heresy at Ephesus in any clear, simple way.
-Lightfoot correctly describes it as: "Floating speculation, vague theories, coalescing gradually to a great consistency and tendency more or less in one direction."12
+Lightfoot correctly describes it as: "Floating speculation, vague theories, coalescing gradually to a great consistency and tendency more or less in one direction."18

 The purpose of 2 Timothy is much more personal -- primarily to call Timothy to his side and to exhort him to faithfulness in his ministry.
 Paul has seen many defections and desertions during his second imprisonment.
-He appeals to Timothy's loyalty and longs for him to come to him in Rome.
+He appeals to Timothy's loyalty and longs for him to come to him in Rome

-Arguments against Pauline Authorship
+Arguments Concerning Pauline Authorship

 Before we conclude, we need to look briefly at various arguments that have been raised against Paul's authorship of the Pastoral Epistles.
 In short, here they are:

-- A significant part of the characteristic words of the Pastoral Epistles is new vocabulary, and the new terms seem to represent more the language of Hellenism or Hellenistic Judaism.
+1. A significant part of the characteristic words of the Pastoral Epistles is new vocabulary, and the new terms seem to represent more the language of Hellenism or Hellenistic Judaism.
 For example, instead of "faith," the author tends to use "godliness," instead of "the gospel" we see "sound teaching."
 "Sound-minded" and related words predominate as virtues.

-- Much of Paul's rich theological vocabulary is lacking, such as those words used to develop themes such as "righteousness," "justification," etc.
+2. Much of Paul's rich theological vocabulary is lacking, such as those words used to develop themes such as "righteousness," "justification," etc.

-- Stylistic features of Greek grammar that are common to the Pastoral Epistles are different than in Paul's earlier letters.
+3. Stylistic features of Greek grammar that are common to the Pastoral Epistles are different than in Paul's earlier letters.

 These observations are true -- though they are often overstated by opponents of Pauline authorship.
 But assuming a different author creates other problems.
 It is preferable to explain the differences by Paul's use of a different amanuenses (or secretary), as well as the more personal rather than theological nature of these letters.